 The University maintains two contributory retirement plans for its eligible faculty and staff.
 The plans offer employees two investment company options, Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF), and the mutual funds offered by Fidelity Investments.
 Participating employee and University contributions are immediately vested.
-The University contributed \$61.3 million and \$58.9 million to the two plans in 2013 and 2012, respectively.
-It expects to contribute \$63.7 million to the two plans in 2014.
+The University contributed \$64.2 million and \$61.3 million to the two plans in 2014 and 2013, respectively.
+It expects to contribute \$67.1 million to the two plans in 2015.

 The University currently sponsors a healthcare plan permitting retirees to continue participation on a "pay-all" basis; it has no liability for participants past age 65.
-The retiree contribution is based on the average per-capita cost of coverage for the plan's entire group of active employees and retirees rather than the percapita cost for retirees only.
+The retiree contribution is based on the average per-capita cost of coverage for the plan's entire group of active employees and retirees rather than the per-capita cost for retirees only.
 Retirees are also eligible to participate in certain tuition reimbursement plans and may receive a payment for sick days accumulated at retirement.
-The accrued cost for postemployment benefits was \$14.1 million and \$14.2 million at August 31, 2013, and 2012, respectively, and is included in accounts payable and accrued expenses on the consolidated statements of financial position.
+The accrued cost for postemployment benefits was \$13.4 million and \$14.1 million at August 31, 2014, and 2013, respectively, and is included in accounts payable and accrued expenses on the consolidated statements of financial position.

-The University recognizes an asset or a liability in the statements of financial position for the plans' overfunded or underfunded status.
+The University recognizes an asset or a liability in the consolidated statements of financial position for the plans' overfunded or underfunded status.
 The asset or liability is the difference between the fair value of plan assets and the related benefit obligation, defined as the projected benefit obligation for postemployment benefit programs and the accumulated postretirement benefit obligation (APBO) for postretirement benefit programs, such as a retiree healthcare plan.
-In the consolidated statements of activities, the University recognizes actuarial gains or losses and prior service costs or credits that arise during the period but are not components of net periodic benefit cost.
+In the consolidated statement of activities, the University recognizes actuarial gains or losses and prior service costs or credits that arise during the period but are not components of net periodic benefit cost.
 The University measures plan assets and obligations as of the date of its fiscal year-end and makes specified disclosures for the upcoming fiscal year.